 When you fill out your FAFSA, you’ll provide personal demographic information, as well as financial information, such as your family’s federal income tax returns, W-2 forms, bank statements, and information on your family’s investments.

 Aid is awarded on a first-come, first-served basis.

 For detailed information on the FAFSA, types of aid, and eligibility criteria visit studentaid.ed.gov.

 - Create a Federal Student Aid ID

 - Submit the Free Application for Federal Student Aid (FAFSA) Salem State’s school code is 002188.
-Our priority deadline for filing is February 15 (for fall enrollment).

 - We will notify you via email once we receive your FAFSA and if you are missing any documents.
 You can also check your Navigator account for any "to do" items.